mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 It's very easy for an author to interpret criticism of their code as criticism of them personally.
 Code reviews are an opportunity to share knowledge and make informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.

-As if this wasn't hard enough, you also have the challenge of communicating your criticism in writing, where there are myriad opportunities for disastrous miscommunication.
-The author can't hear your voice or read your body language, so it's even more important to be careful and purposeful in how you articulate your feedback.
-To an author that's feeling defensive, an innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
+As if this wasn't hard enough, you also have the challenge of communicating your criticism in writing, where there are myriad opportunities for miscommunication.
+The author can't hear your voice or see your body language, so it's even more important to be careful and purposeful in how you articulate your feedback.
+To an author who's feeling defensive, an innocuous note like, "You forgot to close the file handle," can be read as, "I can't *believe* you forgot to close the file handle!
 You're such an idiot."

 # tl;dr: Show Empathy

-I was only able to find one author who recognized the importance of social and cultural elements of code reviews, Karl E. Wiegers.
-One passage from his book, [*Peer Reviews in Software: A Practical Guide*](http://amzn.to/2xw6AWV), puts this eloquently:
+I was only able to find one author who recognized how important social and cultural factors are in code reviews.
+In his book, [*Peer Reviews in Software: A Practical Guide*](http://amzn.to/2xw6AWV), author Karl E. Wiegers illustrates this factor eloquently:

 >The dynamics between the work product's author and its reviewers are critical.
 The author must trust and respect the reviewers enough to be receptive to their comments.
 Similarly, the reviewers must show respect for the author's talent and hard work.

-The overarching theme behind all the techniques I describe below is to empathize with the author.
+The overarching theme behind all the techniques I describe below is: empathize with the author.
 If you were in their position, how would you like to receive feedback?
 What sort of review process would help you do your best work?

 # Techniques

 ## Let computers do the boring parts

-Your time as a developer is scarce.
+As a developer, the time you can spend focused on code is scarce.
 Your mental stamina is scarcer still.
-Reading code someone else wrote is mentally taxing and requires a high degree of focus.
-Don't waste any of your mental energy in a code review doing things a computer can do instead, especially when a computer can do it better.
+Reading a teammate's code someone is cognitively taxing and requires a high level of concentration.
+Don't squander these resources on tasks a computer can do, especially when a computer can do it better.

-A simple example is a review note about a whitepsace error, such as, "This line should be indented two more spaces."
-Compare the steps required for a human to find this error as opposed to using an automatic formatting tool:
+Whitespace errors are an obvious example.
+Compare how much effort it takes for a human reviewer to find an indenting mistake and work with the author to correct it as opposed to just using an automated formatting tool:

 <table>
 <thead>